rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 For he knows worthless men; when he sees iniquity, will he not consider it? ^1111

-But a stupid man will get understanding when a wild donkey’s colt is born a man! ^1112
+But a stupid man will get understanding when a wild donkey's colt is born a man! ^1112

 If you prepare your heart, you will stretch out your hands toward him. ^1113